7 Hidden Gem Destinations for Travelers Who Seek the Road Less Traveled

 - Stunning views of the Guadalaviar River valley

-Perfect for history lovers and slow travelers, Albarracín offers an intimate glimpse into Spain’s past.
+Albarracín is ideal for history lovers and slow travelers seeking an intimate glimpse of Spain’s past.

 Why visit: